AzureAD/microsoft-identity-web/CONTRIBUTING.md

 If you would like to make a contribution to an area not captured [here](https://github.com/AzureAD/microsoft-identity-web/issues?q=is%3Aopen%20is%3Aissue%20label%3A%22help%20wanted%22%20label%3A%22good%20first%20issue%22), first open an issue with a description of the change you would like to make and the problem it solves so it can be discussed before a pull request is submitted.

-If you are working on an involved feature, please check in with the team at [TODO PLACEHOLDER]() before starting so we can ensure you have the right support along the way.
-We have to prioritize MSRCs and other security fixes, so we want to ensure you get the support you need.
+If you are working on an involved feature, please file a design proposal, more instructions can be found below, under [Before writing code](#before-writing-code).

 ## Before writing code